PandasThumb/pandasthumb.github.io/_posts/2020/2020-06-04-mazur-khan-academy.md

 <P>
 Have a look at this article from the Khan Academy, in particular the section entitled Natural Selection:
 <P>
-<a href="https://www.khanacademy.org/science/biology/her/evolution-and-natural-selection/a/darwin-evolution-natural-selection">Darwin, evolution, &amp; natural selection</a>.
+<<strong>a href="https://www.khanacademy.org/science/biology/her/evolution-and-natural-selection/a/darwin-evolution-natural-selection">Darwin, evolution, &amp; natural selection</a></strong>.
 <P>

 What do you think?
 Is it a reasonably accurate and informative, if perhaps a bit bland and prosaic, summary of some of the key elements of the theory of evolution, suitable for the average high school student?